benyam7/sandbox-console/README.md

 ### Estimate of time spent

-I spent 3 days but from the 3 days, I spent about 4 hours to 6 hours.
+I spent 3 days but from the 3 days, I spent about 4 hours to 6 hours per day.
 Hence 10 ~ 18 hours.

 ### Deployed